 Not quite.
 The problem is that by default, all parts of a multipart request are either string or binary.
 For those unfamiliar with Spring, in order to parse JSON into a Java object, you need to explicitly declare your request part as JSON (this will use the default parsing with Jackson).
 Otherwise, you will need to take your product as String and parse it yourself.

-Simple JS code snippet that resolves the issue:
+Here’s a simple JS code snippet that resolves the issue:

-The key moment here is adding the type ‘application/json’.
+The key here is adding the type ‘application/json’.
 Here we just create a binary object from the JSON and the type and then append it to the request body.

 If you are using Postman, you can simply choose Content Type for each request part.